Disentanglement in dephasing channel with machine learning: Entanglement Classification Model

+To assess the adaptability of the models, we also conduct the cross-comparisons between the dephasing and general two-qubit datasets.
+As shown in FIG.~\ref{fig:4_way_comparasion}, general two-qubit data with dephasing model (green line) with tomographic features can achieve a high accuracy of 92.5\%.
+In contrast, dephasing data with general two-qubit model (blue) using the same set of features achieves a low accuracy of 59.1\%, which is only marginally better than random guessing.
+The low accuracy again arises from the underfitting of the general two-qubit model.

+The density matrix in the dephasing dataset contains three parameters, and is the subset of those in the general two-qubit dataset, which has 15 parameters.
+With equivalent model complexities, the dephasing model can capture the entanglement properties more effectively due to the simplicity of the dataset.

-The performance of the model trained on the general two-qubit states dataset can be significantly improved by increasing both the dataset size and model complexity, as shown in FIG.~\ref{fig:GT_comparasion}.
-A comparison between the model trained with 15 nodes in a single hidden layer using 200,000 samples and the model trained with 100 nodes in a single hidden layer using 1,000,000 samples demonstrates a marked improvement across various feature subsets.
-The fluctuations observed in FIG.~\ref{fig:4_way_comparasion} disappeared with increased complexity and larger datasets.
-For the more complex model, performance increases monotonically up to the inclusion of all spin correlations, stabilizing into a performance plateau with more than nine features.
-The highest performance achieved is 94\%, which remains below the optimal performance of the tomographic classifier in the dephasing noise model, despite the latter using significantly fewer data and less complex models.
+The performance of the general two-qubit model can be significantly improved by increasing both the dataset size and the model complexity, as shown in FIG.~\ref{fig:GT_comparasion}.
+A comparison between the model trained with 15 nodes in a single hidden layer using 200,000 samples and the model trained with 100 nodes in a single hidden layer using 1,000,000 samples demonstrates a significant improvement across various feature subsets.
+In both cases, 80\% of samples are used for training.
+As expected, the fluctuations observed in FIG.~\ref{fig:4_way_comparasion} disappeared with increased model complexity and larger datasets.
+For the later case, the accuracy increases monotonically up to $F_n = 9$, stabilizing into a performance plateau with more than nine features.
+The plateau indicates the individual spin features are not important for entanglement classification.
+We note that the highest performance achieved is 94.5\%, which remains below the performance of the the dephasing noise model, despite the dephasing model using significantly fewer data and less complex modeling.

-As illustrated in both FIG.~\ref{fig:4_way_comparasion} and FIG.~\ref{fig:GT_comparasion}, the first nine features efficiently encapsulate the essential information required for entanglement classification.
-From a computational efficiency standpoint, limiting the feature set to these nine parameters is advisable, especially since adding more features does not substantially improve accuracy.
-Reducing the number of features and training the model with dephasing noise data not only conserves training time and computational resources but also maintains robust performance.
+As illustrated in both FIG.~\ref{fig:4_way_comparasion} and FIG.~\ref{fig:GT_comparasion}, the first nine features sufficiently capture the essential information for entanglement classification.
+Restricting the feature set to these nine parameters reduces computational costs without sacrificing accuracy, enabling efficient training and robust performance.